kdesai2018/ultimate-hackathon-starting-guide/machine-learning/README.md

 Cons:
   - Long installation (You'll probably spend more time installing dependancies and libraries than actually working on your project)
   - Needs large dataset (Machine Learning generally needs extremely large datasets to be accurate.
 In most cases, I have found myself without enough resources or enough time to create a custom dataset.
-And it is usually disappointing when it doesn't correclt           predict in front of the judges)
+It is also usually disappointing when your model doesn't correctly predict the category in front of the judges)
   - Reading thick documentation (Because of how powerful these libraries are, you will need to take some time to figure out which tools are the ones you need and which ones you don't)

 ## Takeaways
 Machine Learning is a really useful tool for many hackathon projects if used effectively.